pinga-lab/magnetic-ellipsoid/code/README.md

         make tests

-    This command run the automated tests in the files `test_ellipsoids.py`, `test_triaxial_ellipsoid.py`, `test_prolate_ellipsoid.py` and `test_oblate_ellipsoid.py`.
+    This command runs the automated tests in the files `test_ellipsoids.py`, `test_triaxial_ellipsoid.py`, `test_prolate_ellipsoid.py` and `test_oblate_ellipsoid.py`.

     To see a brief description of the rules in the `Makefile`, run